OphDub/game-time/README.md

-# Game Time Starter Kit (FE - Module 2)
+# Game Time: Unicorn vs Stars (Centipede variation) (FE - Module 2)

-Basic Game Time starter kit.
+## Project Spec:
+Intent for this project was to re-create a game using HTML canvas and OOP (object-oriented programming).
+Our team chose the Atari classic, Centipede.

 ## Initial Setup